 - Limited to enrolling in one course at this level and should plan to include other options at the non-Honours level on their academic preferences form.

-- Required to have previously completed at least 4 political science courses at grade B or above.
+- Required to have previously completed at least 4 political science courses at grade B or above for Honours level courses.

 Economics Honours courses: